ing-bank/ingenious-doc/docs/mobiletesting/mobileActions/set.md

 ## **set_Relative**

-**Description**: This function will set given data from input column on element baseb on parent object **Input Format** : @Expected Text
+**Description**: This function will set given data from input column on element based on parent object

+**Input Format** : @Expected Text

 === "Usage"